e-sushi/figures/docs/suugu.md

 |<div style=width:100px>term</div>|definition|
 |---|---|
-expression | generic base element (literal, operator, function call, etc)
+term       | generic base thing (literal, operator, variable, function call, etc)
+variable   | unknown number represented by a single letter
 literal    | number or string literally representing itself
-token      | character(s) that represent an expression in text form
+token      | character(s) that represent a term in text form
-operator   | symbol that represents an operation on one or many expressions
+operator   | symbol that represents an operation on one or many terms
-statement  | collection of expressions without an explicit equals expression
+expression | collection of expressions without an explicit equals expression
 equation   | collection of expressions with    an explicit equals expression
-element    | collection of tokens as input to an expression with position/size in the canvas graph      | graphing grid with a local camera, position/size in the canvas, and an equation to draw workspace  | region of the canvas in which all variables are shared canvas     | the world which contains all workspaces
+statement  | equation or expression local to a workspace
+workspace  | region of the canvas in which statements are shared
+graph      | graphing grid with a local camera in which equations can be drawn
+element    | anything with position, size, coordinate space, and display info
+canvas     | manages all elements, manages the world camera,
 </div>

 [//]: # (///////////////////////////////////////////////////////////////////////////////////////// Input)